Carillion Infrastructure was a UK leader in providing highway maintenance throughout the country.

 The Body Cameras provided to be a huge success, greatly reducing the number of aggressive incidents towards Carillion Road Workers.

-As a result of the success of the cameras, Carillion chose to exercise the option of upgrading their WCCTV Body Worn (Record) devices to WCCTV Body Worn (Connect+) units.
+As a result of the cameras' success, Carillion chose to exercise the option of upgrading their WCCTV Body Worn (Record) devices to WCCTV Body Worn (Connect+) units.

-The WCCTV Body Worn Camera (Connect) delivers live video, alerts and GPS location details via 4G/3G and Wi-Fi connectivity, allowing a control room to remotely monitor the well-being of a wearer - adding an unrivalled level of protection.
+The WCCTV Body Worn Camera (Connect) delivers live video, alerts, and GPS location details via 4G/3G and Wi-Fi connectivity, allowing a control room to remotely monitor a wearer's well-being - adding an unrivalled level of protection.

 The live streaming also had the added benefit of being able to monitor that staff were following correct working procedures and adhering to health and safety requirements.

-The panic button and live streaming are very important to us to ensure our staff are following protocol if a health and safety issue arises.”
+The panic button and live streaming are crucial to us to ensure our staff are following protocol if a health and safety issue arises.”

 Project Manager, Carillion